Note: This page is a work-in-progress.

 Vinyl sales saw their strongest sales year in the past two decades in 2015.
 The revitalization of vinyl is a good sign that music purchased with a tangible object is not going anywhere soon.
 Moreover, bands with good branding often create a variety of merchandise to sell at music stores, festivals, online, and during their shows.
 It is also easier than ever to wholesale customized merchandise from online vendors without spending too much.
-Learning how to leverage distribution of physical music products is worthwhile for musicians, even in the digital age.
+Learning how to leverage the distribution of physical music products is worthwhile for musicians, even in the digital age.

 Selling merchandise at every show is a fantastic way to increase your bottom line.
 Additionally, giving away cheaper freebies such as pens, stickers, and kuzies provides cheap advertising in the long-run.
 If 10 of your friends put one of your band stickers on their laptop, you’ll be exposed to hundreds or thousands people over the course of the next several years due to the simple presence of the logo.
 Giving out pens to friends, schools, doctor’s offices, or businesses will also increase your band’s brand awareness, where pens are likely to be used many times by ideally more than one person.
 Here is a list of product ideas to get the gears turning:

 Aggregators will automatically publish your music to several online distribution channels all at once.
 These services allow you customize where your music is published, track earnings, and provide a single area to manage your distribution methods and marketing materials.
 They are hands-down the fastest and easiest way to get your music in front of a large audience, but don’t forget to do your own marketing- these sites mainly just make your music available on many services, not promote it.